colinchristy/smart-study-planner/README.md

 - Create and manage tasks
 - Track due dates
 - Mark tasks as completed
-- View tasks by course
+- View tasks by class
+- Organize tasks using classes

 ---